Juniper/contrail-dpdk-extra-packages/README.md

 * `patches/` - A directory where additional patches for each built package are placed.
 Each one in its separate directory.

+* `deb-srcs` - A directory where deb-src package definitions for the packages are placed.
+A package usually consists of:

   * `*.dsc` - Source deb package description files for each package.

   * `*.orig.tar.{gz,xz}` - Sources of packages.

   * `*.debian.tar.gz` - Scripts to make a deb package from each sources.

-* `build.sh` - A script to automatically build all present packages (all those for which the \*.dsc file has been found in top directory).
+* `build-debs.sh` - A script to automatically build all packages (all those for which the \*.dsc file has been found in the `debs-src` directory).
+It uses pbuilder (builds in clean chroot for a give distro) to ensure repeatable results.
+See `build-debs.sh --help` for more informations.

-* `update_cfg_file.sh` - A script to update the MD5 sum fields in \*.cfg files (contrail packager configuration files) with the values for newly build packages.
+* `create-dpdk-depends-packages-deb.sh` - A script to combine the built deb packages into one contrail-dpdk-depends package, used later while packaging an OpenContrail distribution.

+* `copy-packages.sh` - An internally used script.
+Not to be used directly.

-The packaging scripts have been based on:
+The packaging scripts for third party packages have been based on:

 * libvirt:
   http://archive.ubuntu.com/ubuntu/pool/main/libv/libvirt/libvirt_1.2.12-0ubuntu7.dsc